tush-tr/tush-tr/README.md

 <br>
 <!-- Information -->
 <p>
 I mostly work on developing and debugging web app backends, APIs, libraries and tools using JavaScript and Python.
 I have command on various frontend technologies like HTML, CSS, Vanilla js, React js.
-I'm currently working as a Junior Developer at HCL Technologies Noida.
+I'm currently working as a Software Engineer at HCL Technologies Noida.
 I love to learn new technologies always.
 I have ability to learn things faster.
 I love to developing materials and projects on innovative ideas.

 Programming languages I know are Python, javaScript, C++ and C language.
 </p>